Setting limits can bring healing tears and tantrums

 If your child is unhappy about your limit or request, you don’t have to back down (unless it no longer feels right or relevant, in which case you’re modelling being flexible and reasonable).
 But you also don’t need to demand that it happens immediately, you don’t need to force them or demand instant compliance.
 If you can slow down the communication, you’re likely to help your child deal with the situation much better.

 (a) Check your emotional state knowing that your high stress can cause your child to feel overly pressurized and hence shut down or rebel.
 Breath, get centred, release that sense of urgency (save that for actual emergencies).

 (b) Re-state your limit or request while showing them that you really care about the feelings it’s bringing up for them.
 This can largely be communicated by coming down to a child’s level, touching them affectionately and inviting eye contact.
 If it’s time to leave and your child refuses to respond when you ask them to put away toys or books, then you know that it’s more than the information about time that they need, they need some emotional support with the feelings they now have.

 (d) Do show interest and care for their possible feelings, reflect what you imagine, show some empathy and show that you’re available for some nice warm connection back in the car or even as they leave; “it’s time to leave, there’s no more time to look at books, they need to go back on the shelf AND I can see that you’re finding that hard to do, aren’t you?
-You really wanted to look through more books didn’t you, but we’ve run out of time and need to leave.
+You really wanted to look through more books didn’t you, and it’s frustrating that we’ve run out of time and need to leave.
 I sometimes find it hard to leave as well, so come on *showing genuine empathy with your facial expressions and tone of voice*, I’ll help (or sit here with you while) you put the books back on the shelf and how about we hold hands and run to the car.”